Day-by-Day Tooth Extraction Healing Stages with Pictures: Your Visual Guide to Normal Recovery 2026

 Day 6-10: Closing the Gap

-This period marks the final stage of the initial healing process post-tooth removal.
-Your risk of dry socket is now extremely low.
+This period marks the final stage of the initial healing process.
+Your risk of complications is now extremely low.

 • What to expect: The hole will be noticeably smaller as the gum tissue closes over the top.
 By day 10, the surface healing is nearing completion.